SecUSo/privacy-friendly-todo-list/README.md

 The application requires the permission "RECEIVE_ON_BOOT_COMPLETE" in order to start a background service which triggers notifications.

-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This app belongs to the group of Privacy Friendly Apps developed by the Karlsruhe Institute of Technology.

 ## Motivation